JoseCutileiro/-Python-Turtle-/README.md

 -> Python version 3.9

--> future of this project: Make this code a bit more understandable ||
+-> future of this project: This project was part of a learning process and will no longer be continued
-                           English Realease

--> Language: Portuguese
+                           **NOTE** The code is really bad written if you want a project with learning purposes please check #2

+(#2) Creating 2d figures with 3d effects

+-> In this project you can learn more about making 3d basic figures using python turtle

+-> Python version 3.7

+-> Future of this project (will be used in #3)

 José Cutileiro IST